 My rating: 4 of 5 stars

-The ancient question of human nature pertains to the paradoxical mysteries of human personality shaped by our perception of the world as reflected in ancient mythologies.
+The ageless question of human nature pertains to the paradoxical mysteries of human personality shaped by our perception of the world, as reflected in ancient mythologies.
 Herman Melville saw this intricate irony in this representation of reality in connection with the development of complex human personality in the characters of Billy Budd, John Claggart, and Captain Vere in this nautical novella.

-(1) Psychoanalytic perspective: The components of human personality are displayed in the characters as follows: id represented by Billy (intuitive mind), ego (conscious mind) by Claggart, and superego by captain Vere, (ethical mind).
-Billy’s ingenuousness, unalloyed beauty both in physical appearance and inner qualities, and youthful age symbolize the earliest phase of development of human personality.
+(1) Psychoanalytic perspective: The characters are emblematic of Freudian elements of personality.
+They are id represented by Billy (intuitive mind), ego (conscious mind) by Claggart, and superego by captain Vere (ethical consciousness).
+Billy’s ingenuousness, unalloyed beauty both in physical appearance and inner qualities, and young age symbolize the earliest phase of development of human personality.
 Hence the name “Budd” seems to betoken this emerging state of metamorphosis into early adulthood.
-When Dansker warns him of Claggart’s malicious intention to do harm on him, Billy dismisses the advice and insists Claggart’s friendly treatment of him.
-In Billy’s representation of reality, Claggart exists as what he sees: a nice officer who does not give him hard time.
+When Dansker warns him of Claggart’s malicious intention to do harm on him, Billy dismisses the advice and insists on Claggart’s friendly treatment of him.
+In Billy’s representation of reality, Claggart exists as what he sees: a kind officer who does not give him a hard time.
 In fact, it is this innocent child-man like quality that becomes Billy’s fatal flaw.

-(2) Mythological perspective: It is also interesting to look at this story of Billy Budd as a folklore tinged with mythological undertone of heroism akin to Norse mythology.
-The figure of Billy Budd reminds the reader of an ideal hero dying young; the hero can prove his nobility of character by dying because oftentimes heroism depends on lost causes.
-The young welkin-eyed Billy Budd’s death gives rise to the elevated concept of this Nordic hero because the true power of good is shown by continuing to resist evil while facing certain death as the legacy of Billy Budd is immortalized in the seaman’s ballad.
-In my opinion, this story of the welkin-eyed young hero reflects Melville’s model of heroic individual whom he himself once envisioned in his sailing days.
-Or perhaps, Billy Bud could be what Melville wished his two sons lost in unfortunate occasions (Malcom, the eldest, who died of self-inflicted gunshot wound in 1867 and another Stanwix, who died in 1886 in San Francisco) to be like.
+(2) Mythological perspective: It is also interesting to look at this story of Billy Budd as folklore tinged with a mythological undertone of heroism akin to Norse mythology.
+The figure of Billy Budd reminds the reader of an ideal hero dying young; the hero can prove his nobility of character by death because often heroism depends on lost causes.
+The young welkin-eyed Billy Budd’s death gives rise to the high concept of this Nordic hero because the real power of good is shown by continuing to resist evil while facing certain death as the legacy of Billy Budd is immortalized in the seaman’s ballad.
+In my opinion, this story of the welkin-eyed young hero reflects Melville’s model of a heroic individual whom he once envisioned in his sailing days.
+Or perhaps, Billy Bud could be what Melville wished his two sons lost in unfortunate occasions (Malcolm, the eldest, who died of a self-inflicted gunshot wound in 1867 and another Stanwix, who died in 1886 in San Francisco) to be like.
 It would have been Melville’s mournful tribute to the deaths of his sons as enshrined in the mythological figure of Billy Budd.

-The book is written in a complex prose style with literary vocabulary used in the 19th century and historical allusions to the revolutionary wars and the famous admiral Nelson’s naval wars to give to the story more realistic setting.
-Melville, who was a seaman himself in his youth and later settled as a customs inspector in the New York City, wrote this novella in 1891, the time of his death.
+The book is written in an intricate prose style with the literary vocabulary used in the 19th century and historical allusions to the revolutionary wars and the great Admiral Nelson’s naval wars to give to the story a more realistic setting.
+Melville, who was a seaman himself in his youth and later settled as a customs inspector in New York City, wrote this novella in 1891, the time of his death.
 It was actually his postmortem work, published in 1924, 33 years after this death.
-And it was this work that kindled popular interest in Melville’s works.
+And it was this work that kindled widespread interest in Melville’s works.